airbugg/eugenelerman.net/content/recommended-reading.md

 #### [Charles Stross - Accelerando](https://www.amazon.com/Accelerando-Singularity-Charles-Stross/dp/0441014151)
+> “Humans: such a brilliant model of emotional self-awareness," Aineko says with a theatrical sigh.
+"You're as stupid as it's possible for an intelligent species to be - there being no evolutionary pressure to be any smarter - but you still don't internalize that and act accordingly around your superiors.
+Listen, girl, everything you remember is true.
+That doesn't mean you remember it because it actually happened, just that you remember it because you experienced it internally.
+Your memories of experiences are accurate, but your emotional responses to those experiences were manipulated.
+Get it?
+One ape's hallucination is another ape's religious experience, it just depends on which one's god module is overactive at the time.
+That goes for all of you."
+Aineko looks around at them in mild contempt.
+"But I don't need you anymore, and if you do this one thing for me, you're going to be free.
+Understand?
+Say yes, Manfred; if you leave your mouth open like that, a bird will nest on your tongue.”

 #### [Robert M. Pirsig  - Zen and the Art of Motorcycle Maintenance](https://www.amazon.com/Zen-Art-Motorcycle-Maintenance-Inquiry/dp/0060589469)
 > “If someone's ungrateful and you tell him he's ungrateful, okay, you've called him a name.
 You haven't solved anything.”

 #### [Michel Houellebecq - Serotonin](https://www.amazon.com/Serotonin-Novel-Michel-Houellebecq/dp/0374261024)
+> "God takes care of us; he thinks of us every minute, and he gives us instructions that are sometimes very precise.
+Those surges of love that flow into our chests and take our breath away -- those illuminations, those ecstasies, inexplicable if we consider our biological nature, our status as simple primates-- are extremely clear signs.

+And today I understand Christ's point of view and his repeated horror at the hardening of people's hearts: all of these things are signs, and they don't realise it.
+Must I really, on top of everything else, give my life for these wretches?
+Do I really have to be explicit on that point?

+Apparently so."

 #### [Ian M. Banks - The Algebraist](https://www.amazon.com/The-Algebraist/dp/B076MHMRMH/)
 > “You judged your own attractiveness - physically, psychologically and in terms of status - then you knew your level and could either raise or lower your sights accordingly, risking rejection but with the possibility of advancement, or settling for a more reliably stable life but never knowing what you might have achieved.”

 #### [Ian M. Banks - Consider Phlebas](https://www.goodreads.com/book/show/8935689-consider-phlebas)